isomerpages/moe-stmargaretpri/_school-information/School Rules & Expectations.md

 *   Hair should be tied up neatly as a ponytail once it reaches the uniform collar.
 *   Long ponytails (longer than a 15-cm ruler) are to be neatly plaited.
 *   Fringes are to be kept above the eyebrows.
-*   Those with long fringes are to wear a hairband or use hair clips to keep hair away from the face.
+*   Students with long fringes are to wear a hairband or use hair clips to keep hair away from the face.
 *   Only dark green or black hair accessories are to be used.
 *   Hair should not be tinted, highlighted, bleached or dyed.
 Fancy haircuts/hairstyles are not allowed.
 *   No form of makeup is allowed.